Sa7cez/addresses-generator/README.md

 # Address generator

-The script allows you to generate addresse in EVM, Aptos, Sui and Starknet.
+The script allows you to generate mnemonic-based addresses in EVM, Aptos and Starknet.

 ## Setup bot